Cincinnati-Design-LAB/architour/README.md

 - [✔️] Add inline editing for tours and buildings
 - [✔️] Inline editing for list pages
 - [✔️] Only the bare minimum required fields
-- [ ] Method for editing/adding images
+- [✔️] Method for editing/adding images
-  - [ ] I think the way to do this is to mimic the stackbit behavior in some way.
+  - [✔️] I think the way to do this is to mimic the stackbit behavior in some way.
 Use the same modal, but get more detailed with the folder we're loading.
-- [ ] Get automatic content reloading working
-- [ ] Extend field for page location (use shared definition)
-- [ ] Extend field for icon (Tour)
-- [ ] Simplify `preview` where it is used (look for `TODO` — talk to Simon)
+    - For now, this is going to be a semi-manual process.
+I'll add some additional features in there eventually, but keeping it simple for now.
 - [✔️] Move header content into JSON files
   - [✔️] With inline editing
 - [✔️] Move footer content into JSON files